xm83/AutoPageTurner/README.md

     $ pip install portaudio

     # create $HOME/.pydistutils.cfg using the include and lib directories of your portaudio install
-    $ vim $HOME/.pydistutils.cfg:
+    $ vim $HOME/.pydistutils.cfg

-In the config file, write the following:
+In the config file, write the following 3 lines:

 [build_ext]
 include_dirs=/usr/local/Cellar/portaudio/19.6.0/include/ (Note: this will vary according to your own system) library_dirs=/usr/local/Cellar/portaudio/19.6.0/lib/ (Note: ditto)